vizdata-f21/project-1-ctrl_alt_elite/README.md

 *How does the time of day affect user construction of \#DuBois challenge tweets and how the audience reacts to those tweets?*

-For the first visualization, we will use `verified` and `content` to examine the length of tweets of verified and unverified users.
 First, we’ll compute the length of each tweet’s content, operationalized by the number of characters, including spaces and emojis, in the tweet, and assign it to a numeric variable `tweet_length`.
-Then, we’ll create a ridge plot to succinctly compare the densities of tweet lengths between verified and unverified users.
-After seeing how verified users might write their tweets differently, we would then like to look into how users react to their tweets.

 ``` r
 library(lubridate)